AresSC2/ares-random-example/README.md

 if you prefer not to use the ares build runner system.
 - Create your own masterpiece in `bot/main.py`

+## Updating `ares-sc2`
+With a console or terminal run the following in the root of the bots' directory:

+`python scripts/update_ares.py`

 ## Uploading to [AiArena](https://www.sc2ai.com)

 <b>TLDR:</b> On each push to `main` there is a Github Actions workflow that builds a ladder ready zip.
 Take a